OpenJData/DigiBreast/README.txt

 Example

-   To generate a Gaussian lesion profile that represents the volume fractions of a 5mm FWHM lesion located within the adipose vicinity as shown in [Deng2015] on the forward mesh
+   To generate a Gaussian lesion profile that represents the volume fractions of a 5 mm FWHM lesion located within the adipose vicinity as shown in [21]Deng2015 on the forward mesh

  node=ForwardMesh.node;
  centroid=LesionCentroids.adipose;